 Prepare for an Outage

-Natural events, such as tornadoes, ice storms and floods, may cause extended outages.
+Natural events, such as hurricanes, tornadoes and floods, may cause extended outages.
 You can rest assured that Central Electric personnel are working as quickly as possible to restore your electrical service.

-Use the following tips to remain safe before and after the storm:
+Use the following tips to remain safe during storm season:

 - Check your disaster supplies and replace or restock as needed.
 Make sure you have batteries prepared for radios and flashlights.